 - Competitive APYs.
-Accrued interest in a top priority, with the bank’s 2.35% APY on savings beating bigger online banks like Marcus by Goldman Sachs and Ally.
+Accrued interest is a top priority, with the bank’s 1% APY on savings beating bigger online banks like Ally and Barclays.

 - Slick online experience.
 Customers rave about the clean and easy-to-navigate website — though it doesn’t offer an app.